Granchito/Disaster_Response_Pipeline/README.md

 - App folder: Contains files for web application
 - Data folder: Contains files for the data and data cleansing
 - Models: Contains machine learning model and pkl file

+#### Thank you to Rajat for all of the assistance on my questions posted to the knowledge forums.